TritonDataCenter/rfd/rfd/0145/README.md

 until the package-lock.json file changes, we always build the same software.

 Moving components towards using npm v5.1.x involves upgrading the version of node that many components use.
-(XXX establish what the minimal version of node is here)
+From experimentation, the earliest node version in use across Manta/Triton that seems capable of running npm 5.1.0 is node v4.6.1.

 A side effect of using a package-lock.json file, is that we may be able to more effectively cache downloaded npm content and thereby reduce our reliance on the network, though that is not the primary goal.

+As an aid to investigating build reproducibility, during publication, the build saves the result of `npm ls --json` which would allow us to develop automation to determine package differences across releases for components which aren't yet using `package-lock.json` files.

 ### Validate the build environment